Snow-Devils-ASU/Website/README.md

 * S3: Is a storage service, like Google Drive, that lets us drop files in and then access them.
 The website will be stored here in a "bucket" (a drive).
 * CloudFront: Distributes the website from S3 globally.
 * Route53: Handles domain registration and DNS.
 Here is where you would manage renewing your domain name (snowdevilsasu.com) or buying another one.
+Administrators please see [Domain Readme](Domain%20Readme.md).
 * Certificate Manager: Modern websites are all secured using TLS/SSL certificates.
 This handles making a certificate for the website.
 * CloudFormation: See below.